-The negative impacts of climate change have been growing year over year.
-Whether it be a discrete event like the record-setting winter storm that engulfed Texas last February or a more chronic shift like the drought conditions currently affecting the western United States, the frequency and severity of these climate-related impacts are increasing.
+The negative impacts of climate change have been growing year after year.
+Whether it be a discrete event like the record-setting winter storm that engulfed Texas in February 2021 or a more chronic shift like the drought conditions that affected the western United States, the frequency and severity of these climate-related impacts are increasing.
 Historically, financial institutions have been able to diversify their portfolios to reduce their risk of exposure to climate change.
 However, given the systemic nature of these climate-related events, it may not be long before that approach becomes untenable.

 For those of you that would rather read, here is the transcript of the video: